Keyboard shortcuts

 • Parameters with default values must come after parameters without default values

-• Default values are evaluated when the function is called
+• Default values are evaluated when the function is called, not when it is defined

 • Default values can be any valid expression